KoljaB/RealtimeSTT/README.md

 ### Initialization Parameters for `AudioToTextRecorder`

 When you initialize the `AudioToTextRecorder` class, you have various options to customize its behavior.

-Here are the available parameters:
+#### General Parameters

 - **model** (str, default="tiny"): Model size or path for transcription.
     - Options: 'tiny', 'tiny.en', 'base', 'base.en', 'small', 'small.en', 'medium', 'medium.en', 'large-v1', 'large-v2'.